kanidm/kanidm/book/src/developers/designs/cryptography-key-domains.md

 ## Use Cases

-- Multiple OAuth2 clients wish to be able to access a shared resource server. `access_tokens` issued to client a or b should be accepted by the resource server.
+- Multiple OAuth2 clients wish to be able to access a shared resource server. `access_tokens` issued to client `a` or `b` should be accepted by the resource server.
-- Support key-rotation within a key-domain, where former public keys are retained in a valid state, or can be revoked.
+- Support key-rotation within a key-domain, where former public keys are retained (can verify existing signatures but not create new ones), or can be revoked (verification can not succeed, and can not create new ones).
+Keys should be able to be retained for auditing purposes.
 - Replication Coordinator role needs a way to issue keys that only work within the replication coordinator scope.
 - Migration of key-domains and private keys into PKCS11 modules, or creation of new keys in PKCS11